Las Mujeres Perdidas

-Las Mujeres Perdidas (The Lost Women) is the third volume of the American comics series Love and Rockets by the Hernandez brothers, Gilbert and Jaime, and published in 1987.
+Las Mujeres Perdidas (The Lost Women) is the third volume of the American comics series Love and Rockets by the Hernández brothers, Gilbert and Jaime, and published in 1987.
+It collects stories from Love and Rockets vol. 1 #5-11 and original material.

-The cover of the compilation is by Jaime Hernandez, the back cover by Gilbert.
-Gilbert and Jaime's brother, Mario Hernandez, does not participate to this book.
+The cover of the compilation is by Jaime Hernández, the back cover by Gilbert.
+Gilbert and Jaime's brother, Mario Hernández, does not participate to this book.

 Contents

 These stories are dated 1983–1987.
 Unlike in the first two volumes, there are no more monsters and extra-terrestrials and science-fiction disappears almost completely.